 Purpose of The Wateringwell

 I counsel many exhausted women who struggle with everyday challenges.
 They are desperate to talk and seek advice but don’t have anybody they can share with.
 Everybody around them seems to be fighting their own battles, so instead of asking for help, they keep quiet and bottle it up.
 They may ‘manage’ the burden for a while but eventually, it becomes too much to bear.

 We are facing a growing number of women who are barely functioning.
 Through conversations in the corridors of work, the counseling room and amongst friends, I have realized that women need a place where they can recharge.
 Here at The Wateringwell, we aim to do that by providing:

-- Weekly blog posts to encourage and motivate.
+- Blog posts addressing everyday challenges to encourage and motivate.

-- A Facebook page for daily inspiration and communication
+- A Facebook page for inspiration and communication.
+You can follow the link here to follow us.

-- Private Facebook group to share and support one another
+- Membership site and private FB group to share and support one another.

 - Lifestyle courses